-While the HTC One X slipped in under the radar, the Samsung Galaxy S III was ushered into the market in the same way as one of Apple's products.
+While the HTC One X slipped in under the radar the Samsung Galaxy S III was ushered into the market in the same way that one of Apple's products is,

 The HTC One X was dubbed "the Android phone you should lust after" by New Zealand PC World.
 The magazine called the Samsung Galaxy S III "the most powerful Android smartphone on the market".

 I received them in that order too, not at the same time, so a literal side-by-side comparison was impossible.